MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits.md

 * STEP 4: How will you quickly test this hypothesis?
 How will you adjust if your test does not have the desired result?

 `Improve health`:
-* by exercising at home four to five times a week following a Nike Workout phone app Getting Started plan for four weeks I'll increase my functional strength
+* by exercising at home three times a week following a Nike Workout phone app Getting Started plan for four weeks I'll increase my functional strength
 * review exercises the morning before exercising
 * find replacement exercises if necessary
 * during morning routine (~6:35)

 `Find new ideas`:
 * read a book for two hours or a chapter, whichever comes first
-* do it every day
+* do it four times a week
-* during evening routine (~21:30)
+* during evening routine (~20:30)
 * until you read it
 * take notes